klcheung1100/mini_project_generation/README.md

 <br> D) To optimise user experience, I add a "Search" engine in the system.
 Client can search the orders by Courier ID/ Product ID / Order ID.

 <h3>4.
 If you had more time, what is one thing you would improve upon?
 <h4>If I had more time, I would create a GUI (Graphic User Interface) to optimise user experience.
 It will be easier for non-technical person to use the system.
+Also, I will make a test_mini_project.py to test the code.

 <h3>5.
 What did you most enjoy implementing?
 <h4>During the project time, I enjoyed the problem solving task most.
 Making challenges offers me a way to gain satisfaction.
 By solving different tasks, I gain a lot of confidence and skills.
 Now I am more familiar with Python and SQL, and more capable of pursuing better programming skills.